Join us for the first TransportationCamp Virtual, TCPHL’s response to COVID-19!

 If you are a registered attendee, please check the email at which you registered for connection details.

-Whether you work in the industry or simply have an interest, we welcome you to our nation’s birthplace at the center of the NEC for a day filled with ideas at the intersection of transportation, technology, and urbanism.
+Whether you work in the industry or simply have an interest, we welcome you to join us online for a day filled with ideas at the intersection of transportation, technology, and urbanism.

 Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group to meet fellow campers beforehand, and by subscribing to our MailChimp email updates.
 And, keep the conversation going!
-Tag your tweets, instagram photos, and more with the official event hashtag: #TCPHL20.
+Tag your tweets, instagram photos, and more with the official event hashtag: #TCVirtual20.

 Want to make sure you don’t miss a thing?
 We encourage you to subscribe to our mailing list: